chinedufn/swift-bridge/book/src/bridge-module/functions/README.md

 ## Function Attributes

 #### #[swift_bridge(init)]
-Used to generate a Swift initializer.
+Used to generate a Swift initializer for Opaque Types.

 ```rust
 // Rust